The directors of the group are responsible for relationships with our suppliers. Our way of working can be summarised in a few simple principles:

 Earnings and individual bonuses are calculated at subsidiary level, as are salaries.
 The sharing of information and good practices between subsidiary executives ensures coherency.

-In the group’s longstanding subsidiaries, the ﬁxed component of earnings is paid over 13 months (half in June and the other half in November).
+In the group’s longstanding subsidiaries, the ﬁxed component of earnings is paid over 13 months (the extra month paid half in June and the other half in November).
 Salaries are revised annually, taking into account each individual’s development in their function and the cost of living.
 We pay particular attention to the lower salaries, which are much higher than average for our sector.

-At FGinox, Sodeco Valves and Domac, the ﬁxed component of earnings is paid over 12 months.
+At FGinox and Sodeco Valves, the ﬁxed component of earnings is paid over 12 months.

 Since the beginning, Thermador Groupe subsidiaries’ proﬁts have been shared with employees.
 Even before statutory proﬁt sharing, we introduced our own brand of proﬁt sharing in Thermador, the ﬁrst company created in the group’s history.
 This virtuous practice spread to the other subsidiaries subsequently.